Characterizations of endograph metric and $\Gamma$-convergence on fuzzy sets: The relationship between endograph metric convergence and -convergence on fuzzy sets

 \begin{pp} (Remark 1.3 and its proof in Huang and Wu \cite{huang7}) If $u_n$, $u$ is in $E^1$, $n=1,2,\ldots$, then $u_n\str{\Gamma}{\longrightarrow}u$ is equivalent to $H_{\rm end} (u_n, u) \to 0$. \end{pp}

 In this section, first we show that the endograph metric convergence is stronger than the $\Gamma$-convergence on $F_{USC} (\mathbb{R}^m)$.
-Then we give a condition under which these two kinds of convergence are equivalent on $F_{USCG} (\mathbb{R}^m)$.
-Furthermore, it is proved that an endograph metric convergent sequence in $F_{USCG} (\mathbb{R}^m)$ is exactly a $\Gamma$-convergent sequence satisfying this condition.
-As a consequence, we present a condition such that a Hausdorff metric convergent sequence in $K(\mathbb{R}^m) \cup \{\emptyset\}$ is exactly a Fell topology convergent (Kuratowski convergent) sequence satisfying this condition.
+Then it is proved that an endograph metric convergent sequence in $F_{USCG} (\mathbb{R}^m)$ is exactly a $\Gamma$-convergent sequence satisfying the condition that the union of $\al$-cuts of all its elements is a bounded set in $\mathbb{R}^m$ for each $\al>0$.
+As a consequence, we deduce that a Hausdorff metric convergent sequence in $K(\mathbb{R}^m) \cup \{\emptyset\}$ is exactly a Fell topology convergent (Kuratowski convergent) sequence with the union of all its elements being a bounded set in $\mathbb{R}^m$.

 In Section \ref{pfuscg}, we will show that the $\Gamma$-convergence and the endograph metric convergence coincide on $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$.

 \begin{tm} Suppose that $C$, $C_n$, $n=1,2,\ldots$, are closed sets in $\mathbb{R}^{m}$.
 Then $H( C_n, C ) \to 0$ as $n\to \infty$ implies that $\lim_{n\to \infty} C_n (K)=C $. \end{tm}